 - Substance declarations on products as required by Article 33 of the European Union’s chemical regulation REACH (Regulation (EC) No 1907/2006 of the European Parliament and of the Council of 18 December 2006 concerning the Registration, Evaluation, Authorization and Restriction of Chemicals).
 Go to: www.hp.com/go/reach.

-- Material Safety Data Sheets (MSDS) for inks, toners, certain other supplies, and some batteries contained in HP products and accessories.
-The MSDS contains safety information about materials such as physical, chemical and toxicological properties, regulatory information, and recommendations to ensure safe handling and disposal.
+- Safety Data Sheets (SDS) for inks, toners, certain other supplies, and some batteries contained in HP products and accessories.
+The SDS contains safety information about materials such as physical, chemical and toxicological properties, regulatory information, and recommendations to ensure safe handling and disposal.
 Access: www.hp.com/go/msds

 - HP provides environmental profile sheets for many of its products.
 In addition, HP provides IT ECO declarations for its products in accordance with the standard developed by IT organizations in Sweden, Norway and Denmark.
 See: http://www.hp.com/hpinfo/globalcitizenship/environment/productdata/itecodesktop-pc.html.

 HP has and will continue to participate in the development of global standards for the restriction of hazardous substances and is working with industry partners through several consortia to accelerate the industry’s transition to alternative materials.
 We believe harmonized global standards will create the greatest opportunity for consistency across all jurisdictions and provide a common base of understanding for all concerned.